-Finding suitable games for a teenage birthday party can be tricky, but we have some great party games that even your teenager will enjoy.
+Finding suitable party games for teenagers can be tricky business, but we have some great teenage birthday party games that even your ‘coolest’ teenagers will enjoy.

 1. Balloon Dare

 Write out a dare for every guest at the party, and slip each one into a balloon before blowing it up and tying the knot.
 One at a time, the guests choose a balloon and pop it to find the dare.
 Your guests then have to do the dare, or suffer the consequences.

 Dares don’t have to be embarrassing, instead they could be more of a challenge (think Fear Factor or Treasure Island).
 Maybe they have to eat something out-of-the-ordinary like baby squid, or perhaps they need to complete a physical task.
 Check out our Fear Factor article for more ideas.

 Consequences shouldn’t be embarrassing either, but rather something grossly fun.
 Maybe they have to eat a plate of custard with no hands, or agree to have the birthday child paint their face.
 Remember consequences shouldn’t be threatening or humiliating.